 - Purge the plastic—We’re starting to understand the damage plastic is causing to our planet, and to ourselves, in even minuscule amounts

 - Shed the sugar—That little white powder that tastes so good but is sooo bad for you needs to go.
 You’ll actually feel more energy and fewer aches and pains (because your body will be less inflamed) when you stop eating sugar.

 BONUS: the 6th thing you need in the kitchen

-The cookbook I wrote with Dr. Paul Thomas, M.D.!
-We compiled simple, healthy, super easy-to-follow recipes that will de-stress your cooking experience, foster your Kitchen Zen, and also help inspire you to create recipes of your own.
+The cookbook I wrote with Dr. Paul Thomas.
+We compiled simple, healthy, easy-to-follow recipes to de-stress your cooking experience, foster your Kitchen Zen, and also help inspire you to create recipes of your own.

 I’m thankful for you, my readers.
 You encourage me, inspire me, share ideas with me, and help my science-forward approach to life reach more people every day.
-So just in time for Thanksgiving, I want to say thank you by giving the beautiful companion e-cookbook to our book The Addiction Spectrum: A Compassionate, Holistic Approach to Recovery to you for FREE.
+So just in time for Thanksgiving, I want to say thank you by giving the beautiful companion free e-cookbook to our book The Addiction Spectrum: A Compassionate, Holistic Approach to Recovery to you.

 Just click here for your free copy.
 If you use it, please share with me how you liked it.